Matt Tyrnauer: Career

 Tyrnauer is also a writer.
 He first wrote for Spy magazine.
 Graydon Carter, the co-founder of Spy, later hired Tyrnauer to write for Vanity Fair.
 He currently writes for Vanity Fair, where he has written many feature stories.
 Tyrnauer's feature story, "Once Upon a Time in Beverly Hills," which appeared in the March 2011 issue of Vanity Fair, won the best magazine feature of 2011 from the Deadline Club.
 It is currently being adapted into a feature film for HBO.
 Additionally, he has written stories on Martha Stewart, Siegfried & Roy, Frank Gehry, Merv Griffin, and Gore Vidal.
 In 2007, art book publisher Taschen released a commemorative, signed book on fashion designer Valentino Garavani featuring interviews conducted by and archival material assembled by Tyrnauer.

 In addition to Valentino: An Extraordinary Story, Tyrnauer also wrote the foreword or contributed to the books Bottega Veneta by Tomas Maier, Theater of Shopping by Alastair Gordon, the anthology Commune: Designed In California, and Design Commune.
 In 2016, Rizzoli published the monograph Francesco Vezzoli, on the work and career of the Italian artist.
 Tyrnauer contributed an essay to the book, analyzing Vezzoli's exhibition and short film, Trailer for the Remake of Gore Vidal's Caligula.
-Tyrnauer also appears in the film Best of Enemies (2015 film), about the Vidal-Buckley debates on ABC News in 1968.
+Tyrnauer also appears in the film Best of Enemies (2015 film), about the Vidal–Buckley debates on ABC News in 1968.
 He was interviewed as a friend of Vidal's, as well as editor of a half dozen of Vidal's essays, which appeared in Vanity Fair, and Vidal's celebrated anthologies, Perpetual War for Perpetual Peace and Imperial America: Reflections on the United States of Amnesia, and The Selected Essays of Gore Vidal.

 Tyrnauer's first feature Valentino: The Last Emperor premiered at the Venice Film Festival and the Toronto Film Festival, and won the Gold Hugo Award for Best Documentary at the 2008 Chicago International Film Festival and the Capri Documentary Award at the 2009 Capri Hollywood International Film Festival.

 His Citizen Jane: Battle for the City premiered at the 2016 Toronto International Film Festival; Scotty and the Secret History of Hollywood premiered at the 2017 Toronto International Film Festival.
 Studio 54 premiered at the Sundance Film Festival, as did Where's My Roy Cohn?
-He is the co-founder, with his producing partner, Corey Reeser, of Altimeter Films.
+He is the founder of Tyrnauer Media, Inc.

 Valentino: The Last Emperor, Citizen Jane, Scotty and the Secret History of Hollywood, Studio 54 and Where's my Roy Cohn? were each the top-grossing films at the specialty box office for the week of their theatrical premieres.

 Tyrnauer has been the recipient of grants from the Ford, Rockefeller, and Knight Foundations, as well as the National Endowment for the Arts.

-His latest film Carville: Winning Is Everything, Stupid! was nominated for Cinema for Peace Dove for The Political Film of the Year in 2025.